-Growing EarthApples in confined spaces is an excellent method to produce your own fresh potatoes, and this guide will help you make the most of your limited space.
-Planting in containers is an easy way to grow excellent crops of fresh potatoes.
+Growing EarthApples in confined spaces is an excellent method to produce your own crop of fresh potatoes.
+This guide will help you make the most of your limited space.
+Planting in containers is an easy way to grow fresh potatoes.

 Growing your EarthApples in a garden is easy and this step by step guide will help you to get the absolute best results for your EarthApples.
 When the weather is favourable in your area about mid spring, and after the risk of night frost has passed, it’s time to start planting and put these gems to work!

 There is nothing more satisfying than growing your own organic produce.
 Knowing that you have prepared a meal of your very own nutritious organically grown potatoes is a very assuring feeling.
 EarthApples have been specifically selected to perform well under organic conditions.
 Here are some tips to increase your success for a healthy crop of organic EarthApples.

 Pests can cause damage to your potato plants and crop.
 It is important to regularly inspect your plants to make sure there are no problems developing.
 This is especially important if you are growing your crop organically.
 It is better to control the problem at an early stage then to try and do damage control later on.
 Common pests to watch for are the Colorado Potato Beetle, Aphids and the Wireworm.